alextsfox/academic-kickstart/content/post/PyOCN/index.md

 E = \sum_i A_i^\gamma,
 $$

 with $A_i$ the drained area at cell $i$. $\gamma$ is a free parameter that controls the "steepness" of the network.
 Low $\gamma$ values produce more dendritic networks, and high values produce more parallel networks.
-An annealing schedule controls how $T$ decays over time, typically given as an exponential decay.
+An annealing schedule is freely chosen, and controls how $T$ decays over time, typically given as an exponential decay.

-The algorithm runs until convergence ($\Delta E / E < \varepsilon$) or a fixed number of iterations.
-Temperature starts high and decays, allowing the network to settle into a low-energy structure.
+The algorithm runs until convergence ($\Delta E / E < \varepsilon$) or a fixed number of iterations is reached.
+Temperature starts high and decays, allowing the network to first explore a range of possible states before settling into a low-energy structure.

 Finally, a DEM can be generated from the OCN by assigning slopes to each edge in the network based on the following equation: